-Choosing a blogging platform, hosting package, and domain name can get overwhelming pretty quickly.
-This blog hosting review will help you select the best blog hosting site for you to start your blog!
+Choosing a platform, hosting package, and domain name can get overwhelming pretty quickly.

-We had a nightmare blog hosting situation less than 6 months ago that almost cost us $20,000+ dollars in lost revenues.
+We had a nightmare blog hosting situation in our first few months of blogging that almost cost us thousands of dollars.

 I will tell you more about exactly what happened below, but first here’s what we are going to cover in this article:

 And for all of you preferred video learners out there, here is a quick video on this income report from our YouTube Channel below.

 There’s a basic economic theory that is as true for blogging as anything else in life: